 - Significantly higher than expected attainment levels for students at all Key Stages based on prior attainment.
-In measurable terms, this means better than expected progress. - Achieving high standards we expect to be in the top quintile nationally on all performance measures. - Achieving ambitious targets year on year for Progress 8, Attainment 8 and EBac thresholds. - Implementing and monitoring creative policies that reflect the reasons behind absence levels and lead to improved attendance. - Consistently high approval ratings given by young people at the School to the quality of learning experienced. - Being an employer of choice in the city and beyond, with considerable competition for vacancies. - Achieving good or above in Ofsted inspections with regard to overall effectiveness and in all other categories. - Achieving an inclusive approach to learning by recognising the right of every child and young person (irrespective of age, gender, ethnicity or disability) to be included as a valued, respected and equal member of the learning community. - Implementing a programme for high performance learning that encourages excellence, celebrates achievement, pushes students to the full limit of their capabilities and promotes enthusiasm for learning. - Well developed partnerships and relationships with local schools.
+In measurable terms, this means better than expected progress. - Achieving high standards we expect to be in the top quintile nationally on all performance measures. - Achieving ambitious targets year on year for Progress 8, Attainment 8 and EBacc thresholds. - Implementing and monitoring creative policies that reflect the reasons behind absence levels and lead to improved attendance. - Consistently high approval ratings given by young people at the School to the quality of learning experienced. - Being an employer of choice in the city and beyond, with considerable competition for vacancies. - Achieving good or above in Ofsted inspections with regard to overall effectiveness and in all other categories. - Achieving an inclusive approach to learning by recognising the right of every child and young person (irrespective of age, gender, ethnicity or disability) to be included as a valued, respected and equal member of the learning community. - Implementing a programme for high performance learning that encourages excellence, celebrates achievement, pushes students to the full limit of their capabilities and promotes enthusiasm for learning. - Well developed partnerships and relationships with local schools.

-7. Job Description, Class Room Teacher
+7. Job Description, Teacher of English

+Job Title: Teacher of English

-Job Title: Class Room teacher Responsible to: Subject Leader/Head of Faculty Responsible for: Work with colleagues and, where appropriate, managing other staff to achieve effective practice in the classroom.
+Responsible to: Faculty Leader

+Responsible for: Work with colleagues and achieve effective practice in the classroom